glassyeyedfish/polyglot/README.md

 # Polyglot

 Implementing a basic guessing game in as many programming languages as possible.
-This project requires an understanding of the following concepts in the chosen
-language:
+Each folder contains an implementation is the specified language, and a README.md explaining how to run the code.

 ## Game Specification